|

 At my website/blog The Great Gray Bridge (www.TheGreatGrayBridge.com or http://philipsturner.com/) I share my enthusiasms for books, publishing, media, culture, and politics; write personal essays; and present information on Philip Turner Book Productions (http://philipsturner.com/about-ptbp/).
 For more information on books I've published, including the first paperback edition of Barack Obama's DREAMS FROM MY FATHER (1996), and Ambassador Joseph Wilson's THE POLITICS OF TRUTH: Inside the Lies that Led to War and Betrayed My Wife's CIA Identity, I invite you to visit this page at my website: http://philipsturner.com/about-philip-turner/

 I have worked in the book business for 3 ½ decades.
 I became an acquiring editor seven years into that run, after an opening span when I first owned and ran an independent bookstore chain, Undercover Books of Cleveland, Ohio, bookstores I began with my siblings and our parents.
 My time as a bookseller was especially fertile for strong reader engagement nationally with bestselling novels by such writers as John Irving, Umberto Eco, Anne Tyler, and landmark nonfiction like "Goedel, Escher, and Bach" and "Playing in the Band."
 We became known as a go-to store among publishers sales departments and publicists, as a place to break out new books, receiving dozens of ARCs and galleys each season from every company.
 We read all the new stuff early, ordered tons of copies of the books we loved, talked with reader customers on the sales floor every day, then hand-sold the books in major quantities.
 We were the sort of store that could sell 200-300 copies of several different new titles every season.
 This gave me an opportunity to identify the qualities that made for the strongest reader enjoyment of new commercial titles.
-When I became an editor then, I already had a keen sense of what made prospective titles appealing to bookbuyers, honed a lot since, This has meant that as an in-house acquiring editor, executive editor, and editor-in-chief--jobs I've held at Walker & Company; Macmillan; Prentice-Hall Press at Simon & Schuster; Kodansha America; Times Books and Crown at Random House; Carroll & Graf with Avalon Publishing Group; and Union Square Press at Sterling Publishing--a high proportion of my list has always had second and third printings, generally selling well beyond their first print.
+When I became an editor then, I already had a keen sense of what made prospective titles appealing to bookbuyers, honed a lot since.
+This has meant that as an in-house acquiring editor, executive editor, and editor-in-chief--jobs I've held at Walker & Company; Macmillan; Prentice-Hall Press at Simon & Schuster; Kodansha America; Times Books and Crown at Random House; Carroll & Graf with Avalon Publishing Group; and Union Square Press at Sterling Publishing--a high proportion of my list has always had second and third printings, generally selling well beyond their first print.

 • That longterm success of many of the books I acquired, edited and published as an in-house editor nowadays gives me the perspective to provide one of the several services I offer to authors and agents: Book Proposal Development.
 For this, I read draft proposals and deliver a report for the client, specifying how I believe an editor at a publishing house would see this project, and how it might be revised to make it as appealing as possible to editors, and most salable to publishing houses.
 I also do line-editorial work on the proposals, in addition to my written report.

 • I also work with authors, agents, publishers, and publicists in the area of public speaking.
-I am the representative to the book community for Speakerfile.com, a tech company with nimble software and a robust Web platform that connects conference organizers, meeting planners, and media to authors, experts, and thought leaders who do public speaking.
+I am the representative to the book community for Expertfile.com, a Toronto tech company with nimble software and a robust Web platform that connects conference organizers, meeting planners, and media to authors, experts, and thought leaders who do public speaking.
 It’s a dynamic engine that can drive discovery of authors and their books.
 It does not compete with speaker bureaus or lecture agents, even for authors and publishers that are already availing themselves of either one.
-Speakerfile, because of its excellent SEO, is ideal for authors who don't yet have either a lecture agent or the assistance of a speakers bureau.
+Expertfile, because of its excellent SEO, is ideal for authors who don't yet have either a lecture agent or the assistance of a speakers bureau.
 It works like a matchmaking service for the conference business on one side of the equation, and on the other side, for authors who want to do more public speaking and for publishers who want their writers to get better bookings.

 • I consult with the American Booksellers Foundation for Free Expression (ABFFE), the voice of independent booksellers against censorship and book banning.
 I work in fundraising, social networks, and marketing for ABFFE and am helping to increasing the awareness of their mission among booksellers; manufacturers of bookstore sideline merchandise; authors; and social activists.
 If you as an author have ever had a book that someone wanted to remove from a public or school library, I’m doing work there that will interest you.